techtitanspanama/Tech-Titans-Panama/README.md

 ![IMG_20240207_111225 (1)](https://github.com/techtitanspanama/Tech-Titans-Panama/assets/160556403/ef650fcb-bb67-449a-8c82-47b2b3c94c79)

-Cerebro
+Brain

-Sistema Robotico formado por 3 partes principales, una Laptop con Google MediaPipe, con el modulo de reconocimiento de gestos, se conecta con un Arduino Mega por comunicacion serial, este recibe los comandos y se conecta a los drivers de motores y a los servos
+Robotic System made up of 3 main parts, a Laptop with Google MediaPipe, with the gesture recognition module, connects with an Arduino Mega by serial communication, it receives the commands and connects to the motor drivers and the servos

 ![cerebro](https://github.com/techtitanspanama/Tech-Titans-Panama/assets/160556403/12044e90-5427-4442-91a4-696b56b2f829)

 Base

-La base se construyo con piezas de Lego Tetrix y REV, se imprimieron cajas en 3D para instalar los circuitos
+The base was built with Lego Tetrix and REV pieces, boxes were 3D printed to install the circuits

 ![IMG_20240309_102558](https://github.com/techtitanspanama/Tech-Titans-Panama/assets/160556403/023aa2f4-381e-4918-a83c-2e61a3ce990c)